vuikit/vuikit.js.org/src/views/guide/integration.md

 ### HTML markup

 Add the compiled and minified CSS and JavaScript to the header of your HTML5 document for production.
 Also include the Vuikit Icon library if required.
-For a basic setup, that's it.
+For a basic setup, that's it!

 ```html
 <!DOCTYPE html>